HOW TO (For Current Members)¶

 A leader has to ensure that everyone in the team is engaged in meetings.
 New leaders sometimes get too excited about the progress by a few members and ignore the others.
 This is particularly common when a team has new members and returning members.
 Returning members are more comfortable speaking in meetings sharing their progress.
 New members feel that they have not made much progress and silence is often their first option in meetings.

 New members (still thinking as students) often incorrectly believe that “Everyone knows everything.
 I cannot offer anything new to the team.”

-A leader has to ensure that all members, particularly new members, participate in meetings.
+A leader has to ensure that all members participate in meetings.
 Several things can be done to achieve this:

 The leader limits the amount of time each person speaks.
 If someone (usually a returning member) has more to say, tell the person to summarize first.
 Give everyone a chance to speak and then come back to this person for discussion.

 The leader may meet new members outside the team meeting time.
 Explain to them the expectation and help them identify the materials to present in meetings.
 Call their names in meetings.